Lyceum Pirates, Lady Pirates and Junior Pirates

-The LPU Pirates are the athletic teams that represent the Lyceum of the Philippines University and plays in the National Collegiate Athletic Association (Philippines), the oldest athletic association in the Philippines.
-Lyceum has fifteen collegiate men's varsity teams that participate in fifteen sporting events of the National Collegiate Athletic Association (Philippines), its mother league.
-They are popularly known as the "Pirata ng Intramuros".
-The women's varsity team is called the Lady Pirates, which plays in the Premier Volleyball League (PVL) while the high school varsity basketball team is from the Cavite Campus' International High School which is called the Junior Pirates.
-The university takes part in various sports leagues and tournaments such as the Filoil Flying V Preseason Cup, Fr.
+The LPU Pirates and Lady Pirates are the athletic teams that represent the Lyceum of the Philippines University and play in the National Collegiate Athletic Association (Philippines), the oldest athletic association in the Philippines.
+Lyceum has collegiate men's varsity teams that participate in fifteen sporting events of the NCAA.
+They are also popularly known as the "Pirata ng Intramuros" (Pirates of Intramuros).
+The Lady Pirates volleyball team also played in the Premier Volleyball League (PVL).

+The university's high school varsity basketball team is from the university's International High School in Cavite and are called the Junior Pirates.

+The university teams have taken part in various sports leagues and tournaments such as the Filoil Flying V Preseason Cup, Fr.
 Martin's Cup, Philippine Collegiate Champions League, Milcu Sports Basketball Presents Got Skills Premier League, PBA Developmental League and Premier Volleyball League (PVL).
-Lyceum of the Philippines University is the youngest member of the National Collegiate Athletic Association (Philippines).
+Lyceum of the Philippines University is the youngest member of the NCAA.